SimVascular/simvascular.github.io-archive/source/documentation/installation/_mac.md

 	  <figcaption class="svCaption" ></figcaption>
 	</figure>

-3. SimVascular contains two different GUIs.
-To use the new GUI, please first create an empty text file your home folder:

-		Open a terminal (found underneath Launchpad->Other).
-		Type “touch ~/.simvascular_default_qt”

-4. Launch SimVascular through your Applications folder or Launchpad.
+3. Launch SimVascular through your Applications folder or Launchpad.

 		A dialog may popup when launching, saying: “SimVascular” can’t be opened because it is from an unidentified developer.”.
 		Go to System Preferences -> Security & Privacy -> General, click “Open Anyway”.